 Other things you may see in a child under five are toe-walking, in-toeing and out-toeing, and flat feet.
 In a child age six or older you may hear them complain of knee, shin, or ankle pain or you may observe poor posture or knocked knees.

 This common problem in adults is also common in older teens, particularly if they play sports that involve running.
 Think track, basketball, and soccer.
-If you know your child has had heel pain in the past, bring them in before the school sport's season begins.
+If you know your child has had a heel pain injury in the past, bring them in before the school sport's season begins.
 While some kids will only need an inexpensive insert such as Kidsole, others with flat feet or other faulty foot structure are more likely to need a custom orthotic.
 See below for shoe purchase recommendations.

 Another cause of heel pain in children is Sever's Disease.
 Muscle strain and inflamed heel tissue result when the heel plate is not fully closed (common in pre-adolescents and adolescents).
 Participation in sports adds stress to this part of the foot.
 Reduction of activity and custom orthotics will help greatly with this condition.